Most Performance Problems are Systemic

 As decision and accountability systems weaken, performance declines - profit erodes, cash tightens, and risk accumulates.

-Profit360 is typically engaged when these breakdowns undermine performance.
+Profit360 is engaged when these breakdowns undermine performance.

 Outcomes Following System Redesign